ionic-team/ionic-docs/src/content/building/running.md

 ## Serving the App

-With DevApp installed, run `ionic serve` from the command line in the project's directory.
+Make sure the device running DevApp and the computer are on the same network, then run `ionic serve` from the command line in the project's directory.

 <command-line>
     <command-prompt>ionic serve</command-prompt>